immmdreza/pixelart/README.md

 The very first-stone purpose of this lib is to somehow visualize what your code dose for maybe learning and understating purposes, and of course having fun!

+As I already used a lot in tests, If the generated pixel image seems right, you can confirm that your code is also working right.
+That's one of the _"learning and understating purposes"_, I mentioned before.

 We map a simple **fixed size** 2D array of pixels to pixels on a real image.
 So you can generate image and see how it changes based on what you do with that array.